Updated: 5 days ago

 6. Costco.
 It's where all the locals go.
 Once you go into a tourist area and outside of Lihue, you can be stuck paying as much for groceries as if you went to eat at a 4-star restaurant.
 Costco is conveniently located right outside the airport.
 After you get your rental car, you can roll up to Costco in Lihue and actually save money by buying big bulks of your necessities like bread, butter, ice cooler, sunscreen and rice!
 If you want to get fancy, get yourself a grill or hibachi.
 You can make bonfires and grill on the beach.
 Yes, I know!

-7. Markets have prepared food sections with poki, fried chicken, potato salads, musubis etc...
+8. Markets have prepared food sections with poki, prepared lunches, fried chicken, potato salads, musubis etc...
 Put those in your ice cooler for your all-day beach time and don't forget your fancy hibachi.
 You can also dig a hole in the sand and gather some wood, make yourself a fire pit.
 Yes, that is legal here.
 Welcome to Kauai, biatches.

-13. Check out the local farmer's markets and try new things.
+14. Check out the local farmer's markets and try new things.
 There are many fruits and vegetables you never knew existed or knew could taste this gooood.
+Have you ever tried an abiu, soursop, egg fruit?
+It's for me to have tried and you to figure out.

-14. Go beyond the regular tourist stuff and explore the culture of Kauai.
+15. Go beyond the regular tourist stuff and explore the culture of Kauai.
 It is distinctively unique, diverse and American.
-Get off the resorts and check out local restaurants and shops.
-That is where the gold is.
+Get off the resorts and check out locals.
+Get a poi from the streets and fruit from the fruit stands...
+Not gonna list them.
+Just open your eyes, lazy.

 Have a good time in Hawaii.

-Don't act selfish, respect and leave your aggro mainland self behind.
+Don't act selfish, respect and leave your aggro mainland self behind, please.

 If I think of more stuff, I will add to this list as I go.